 Charentsavan was named after famous Armenian poet, Yeghishe Charents, and the town definitely takes pride in this with its many statues, museum, and more dedicated to him!

-With just under 20,000 residents, the Kotayk town was traditionally known for its industry, including the famous USSR hydroelectric power plant called Gyumush.
+With just under 20,000 residents, Kotayk town was traditionally known for its industry, including the famous USSR hydroelectric power plant called Gyumush.

 While the town was built to accommodate factory employees, it further grew as many other industrial firms moved in.